 In some churches, men with shorts aren’t allowed as well.

 This will help you to avoid disappointment.
-I have seen many people traveling thousands of miles to visit a church, just to be asked to turn around because they weren’t dressed adequately.
+I have seen many people traveling thousands of miles to visit a church just to be asked to turn around because they weren’t dressed adequately.

-St. Peter’s Basilica in Vatican City, Rome – Italy Travel Tips
+St. Peter’s Basilica in Vatican City, Rome

-25. Book your museum tickets in advance
+28. Book your museum tickets in advance

-You might not like planning your days, but if you want to avoid disappointment and very long lines I strongly suggest you buy your tickets online before you go.
+You might not like planning your days, but if you want to avoid disappointment and very long lines, I strongly suggest you buy your tickets online before you go.

-26. Book your hotels outside the city center or stay in an Airbnb for a cheaper authentic stay
+29. Book your hotels outside the city center or stay in an Airbnb for a cheaper authentic stay

 Moving a few miles out could save you a lot of money.

-One of my favorite ways to visit Italy is by staying in a local Airbnb.
 When we visited Cinque Terre, we decided to stay in one of the beautiful and colorful houses in the villages to live the real Italian local experience.
 And we are so glad we did!

 We met some wonderful local people, Simone and his mum Nicoletta, and they were so kind as to share where we could find the best local restaurants and food.

-A colorful street in Manarola, Cinque Terre– Italy Travel Tips
+A colorful street in Manarola, Cinque Terre

-27. Don’t worry if someone is shouting
+30. Don’t worry if someone is shouting

 So don’t be alarmed by Italians shouting!